jamestouri/Classifying-Traffic-Signs/README.md

 ### Testing Internet Images

 Here is an example of the images and what the model predicted.
 I converted the images to Grayscale and normalized it because a that was the way I trained my data so I concluded it would be the best way to recognize the image.
+I chose 3 pictures from wikipedia and then 2 of them from Google images, which is why those 2 are so large.

 ![](Internet-Signs/image_6.png)